TACC/Lmod/doc/03-internal-working.md

         mcp:setenv(...)
      end

-The ... is the way that lua describes a variable number of argument.
+The ... is the way that Lua describes a variable number of argument.
 If the user has requested a load then *mcp* has been constructed as an MC\_Load derived class.
 This means that *mcp:setenv()* is actually a call to *MasterControl:setenv(...)*.
 Where as if the user requested to unload the module, the *mcp* variable would have been built as an